 The Acupuncture Examination is administered six times each year at computerized testing centers nationwide.
 To find a site near you, please check www.nbce.org.
-Prior to the application cutoff date, applicants must have successfully completed 100 hours of instruction in acupuncture.
-The acupuncture instruction must be taken at and/or be recognized by one of the CCE-approved chiropractic colleges whose students are currently eligible to take the National Board examinations.
+Prior to the application cutoff date, applicants must have successfully

 LICENSURE & SCOPE OF PRACTICE

 Students are responsible for checking with the state and/or country in which they plan to practice to fully understand their scope of practice and the minimum academic requirements for licensure.
 This includes but is not limited to any exclusions a state may have based on criminal history and medical exclusions.